tari-project/doc-playground/docs/tari-templates.md

     }
 ```

 Creates a custom data type that stores an integer value in Rust.
 But how does one "store" a value on the blockchain?
 The template macro we've selected interprets this instruction and then builds code around it for blockchain interaction.
 You're still creating a custom data type that can be modified, but the template macro understands what to add to the struct to store it on the blockchain.
+In this case, the `value` is stored as the Component's state.

-Lastly, we have several methods for interacting with the structure contained within the implementation block:
+Lastly, we have several methods for interacting with the `value` state contained within the implementation block:

 ```rust
     impl Counter {